ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ### API Options:

-1. Get free access to Optimism through [Alchemy](https://www.alchemy.com/optimism)
+1. Get free access to OP Mainnet through [Alchemy](https://www.alchemy.com/optimism)

 2. For small scale tests, you can use our public API:
 - HTTP endpoint: [https://mainnet.optimism.io](https://mainnet.optimism.io) (note, this is for testing.
 For production, use Alchemy)